 Can Guinea Pigs Get Cats Sick?

 While these two species can swap germs back and forth, cats are not at any serious risk for disease from guinea pigs.
 There are many diseases that cats can catch from different species, including humans.
-However, there is no particularly deadly disease that they may pick up from a guinea pig.
+However, there is no particularly deadly disease that they can pick up from a guinea pig.

-You might also be interested in: Do Pitbulls Get Along with Cats?
+- Do Pitbulls Get Along with Cats?
 What You Need to Know!